SolaceLabs/solace-integration-guides/docs/_guides/websphere-liberty.md

 You can also check how the message has been processed in WebSphere Liberty logs as described in section "Debugging Tips for Solace JMS API Integration".

-## Performance Considerations
+## Performance Considerations<a name="performance-considerations"></a>

-The Solace JMS Resource Adapter relies on the WebSphere Application Server Liberty for managing the pool of JMS connections.
+The Solace JMS Resource Adapter relies on the WebSphere Liberty application server for managing the pool of JMS connections.
 Tuning performance for outbound messaging can in part be accomplished by balancing the maximum number of pooled connections available against the number of peak concurrent outbound messaging clients.

 For inbound messaging there are different levers that can be tuned for maximum performance in a given environment.
 The "batchSize" custom property of the Solace J2C activation specification defines the maximum number of messages retrieved at a time from a JMS destination for delivery to a server session.
 The server session then routes those messages to respective Message Driven Beans.
 In addition, the "maxPoolSize" custom property of the Solace J2C AS defines the maximum number of pooled JMS sessions that can be allocated to MDB threads.
 Therefore to fine tune performance for inbound messaging, the "batchSize" and "maxPoolSize" must be balanced to the rate of incoming messages.